VigneshT24/Dynamic_Learning_Model/README.md

 * Chain-of-Thought (CoT) Reasoning: Performs clear, step by step logic to solve non-ambiguous arithmetic and unit conversion problems.

-* Custom Knowledge Integration: Although the default setup includes a database filled with general college-related information, DLM is fully extensible.
+* Custom Knowledge Integration: DLM is fully extensible.
 You can initialize it with an empty SQL database and train it with your own domain-specific knowledge.

 Whether you're building a student support bot, a domain-specific assistant, or an adaptive Q&A system, DLM offers a flexible foundation to power your intelligent applications